Physidae: Ecology

 These small snails are quite distinctive, because they have sinistral shells, which means that if the shell is held such that the spire is pointing up and the aperture is facing the observer, then the aperture is on the left-hand side.

 The shells of Physidae species have a long and large aperture, a pointed spire, and no operculum.
 The shells are thin and corneous, and rather transparent.
 Studies in 1982 indicate that they are most abundant in the New World.
 They have evidently found a shell morphology suitable for their life station, as he goes on to say "...the physids have undergone considerable diversification, much of which is not clearly exhibited in their shells.
 Many of the species, and genera, are not easy to identify on shell characters alone."

 They have been used in studies of ecophenotypic plasticity, a so-called phenoplastic switch.
 Burt Vaughan of Washington State University indicates several studies in M. J. West-Eberhardt's recent compendium of research, "Developmental Plasticity & Evolution" (Oxford Press, 2003, pp. 307–362).
 A typical example involved rearing Physa gyrina, or Physa heterostropha in controlled pair groups in either water in which crayfish co-existed or water in which only fish co-existed.
 Within a month, differences in shell morphology appeared; i.e., snails exposed to shell-crushing fish predators showed wide apertures and very much strengthened, rotund shells.
 Snails exposed to crayfish only showed narrow-apertured, thin elongate shells, with barricading teeth.

 In 1921, the strong reaction of Physa to contact with leeches was first observed.
 Later studies have also been made.
 The observations are restricted to Physa fontinalis, an indigenous species to areas with indigenous predatory leeches, and Haitia acuta, introduced in Germany and the Netherlands.
 When Physa contacts another snail, either Physa or some other kind, the reaction is a rapid twisting of the shell back and forth to dislodge the other.
 The muscle used is the "physid muscle", not found in other Hygrophila, which therefore do not show this reaction.
 The leech-avoidance reaction carries the action one step further: on contact with a leech the snail twists its shell violently and detaches its foot from the substratum as well.

 The reaction of two species of Physids to various species of leeches and to various salts was studied.
-In Haitia acute, the avoidance reaction was much less pronounced than in Physa fontinalis.
+In Haitia acuta, the avoidance reaction was much less pronounced than in Physa fontinalis.
 The highest percentage of reactions in Physa were obtained with the two species of leeches that feed chiefly on snails.
 The nature of the substance that produces the reaction is undetermined, but presumably it is a protein.